Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Norikura Snow Wall (Norikura-dake Haruyama Bus, 乗鞍岳春山バス)

 The reason why the Norikura Echo Line isn’t accessible until July is that it is covered by a layer of snow that can be up to 10 meters deep.
-From April, snow removal work will gradually take place.
+From April, snow removal work will commence gradually.

-At the end of April, a 10-meter high snow corridor is formed on Norikura Echo Line.
-From the end of April to June, a special bus service called Mt.
-Norikura Haruyama Bus (Norikuradake Haruyama Bus, 乗鞍岳春山バス) operates so you can be awed by the magnificence of nature.
+At the end of April, a 10-meter-high snow corridor is formed on the Norikura Echo Line.
+From the end of April to June, a special bus service called Mt Norikura Haruyama Bus (Norikuradake Haruyama Bus, 乗鞍岳春山バス) operates, allowing you to be awed by the magnificence of nature.

 HERE is the service’s timetable.
-Please be aware that the bus will only stop at the last stop on the timetable from late May.
+Please be aware that the bus will only stop at the last scheduled stop from late May.

 Norikura Sunrise Viewing Bus (Norikura Goraikō Bus, 乗鞍ご来光バス)

 HERE is the timetable for the bus service.
-Please be aware that the service requires reservation.
+Please be aware that the service requires a reservation.

 Norikura Kōgen Onsen – Yukemurikan (乗鞍高原温泉 湯けむり館)